 Algae can also yield vegetable oil, Methane, and Ethanol apart from the highly viable biofuel

-Algae can be cultivated in sea water, as well as normal wastewater ponds, and when it’s harvested, it releases CO₂ into the atmosphere, which again is absorbed by the algae farms, thereby causing no significant increase in co₂ emissions.
+Algae can be cultivated in seawater, as well as normal wastewater ponds, and when it’s harvested, it releases CO₂ into the atmosphere, which again is absorbed by the algae farms, thereby causing no significant increase in co₂ emissions.

 Under controlled conditions, algae can produce up to twice more oil per acre then compared to other fuel crops such as soya bean and Jatropha.
-It has a very short cultivation period of 1-10 days, which enables much more returns then other fuel crops.
-It can be grown in marsh waters, seas and also in saline lands, and would not displace other food crop cultivations.
+It has a very short cultivation period of 1-10 days, which enables much more returns than other fuel crops.
+It can be grown in marsh waters, seas, and also in saline lands, and would not displace other food crop cultivations.
 However, the yield would decrease while being cultivated in an arid land.

 The United States Department of Energy estimates that if algae fuel replaced all the petroleum fuel in the United States, it would require a total cultivation area of just 15,000 square miles which is only 0.42% of the total U.S. land area.

 The larger picture which the world now needs to look at is isolating and developing alternative energy sources, and effectively integrating them with energy consumers such as automobiles before the crude oil resources start depleting.
 Such research though at an initial stage, has deep-rooted practical implications for all of us in the world.